NiccoloPuccinelli/SEM/README.md

 ## Datasets

-This replication package contains the data of all the scenarios, that is, the normal scenario used for training, 5 single-event scenarios, and 4 combined-events scenarios, in `.csv` format.
+The folder datasets/raw/ contains the data of all the scenarios, that is, the normal scenario used for training, 5 single-event scenarios, and 4 combined-events scenarios, in `.csv` format.

 * `sf_normal_final_indicators_93600.csv` is the training dataset, which contains 27 hours of raw metrics gathered from the execution of the *RS-Digital-Mirror*.
 * `sf_underground_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the **Underground alarm** scenario.